 We try and focus on the essential needs of babies and young children.

-We recommend Furnistore in East Surrey – a charity that helps people set up homes by promoting the re-use of furniture.
+However, we recommend Furnistore in East Surrey – a charity that helps people set up homes by promoting the reuse of furniture.
 You can arrange with Furnistore for them to collect bulky items for a small charge.